 And Then I Called It Quits

 In January 2014, I approached my boss to tell him that I’d decided a client service partner role wasn’t for me.
 I really liked my firm and appreciated how well they had treated me for the past (almost) ten years.
 But continuing on this career path, that on paper looked so perfect and like smooth-sailing to professional and financial success, wasn’t for me.
 I came to understand that the widespread goal of so many in my firm wasn’t mine.
-After a ten year journey, I effectively quit.
+After a decade-long journey, I effectively quit.

 As I uncomfortably shared this news with him over lunch, I reiterated how much I liked the firm and hoped to find a new role, if possible, outside of client service but still within the firm.
 To be honest, I’ve worked with him for years and wasn’t the least bit surprised at how supportive and helpful he was in connecting me to others who could potentially help me find a new path internally.
 That’s a testament both to him and to the flexibility and commitment of my firm to employees’ satisfaction and professional development.